adderbyte/covid_19_response/Covid19LockdownData/LockDownData/Readme.md

-Lock down data from wikipedia.
+Lock down data from wikipedia and HDX.